woodRock/scaling-palm-tree/README.md

 # Metlink Departure Boards (CLI)
 [![Rust](https://github.com/woodRock/scaling-palm-tree/actions/workflows/rust.yml/badge.svg)](https://github.com/woodRock/scaling-palm-tree/actions/workflows/rust.yml)

 A command line interface (CLI) to display departure boards for buses in Wellington, New Zealand.
 This make an HTTP request to the Metlink API (https://opendata.metlink.org.nz/) to retrieve times.
+The CLI filters the departure board for a stop by service, and supports cancellations, wheelchair access.

 ## Example